List of Supreme Court cases involving Jehovah's Witnesses

 Numerous cases involving Jehovah's Witnesses have been heard by Supreme Courts throughout the world.
 The cases revolve around four main subjects: the practice of their religion, displays of patriotism, military service, and blood transfusions.

-The Supreme Courts of many states have established the rights of Jehovah's Witnesses and other faiths to engage in the practice of evangelism.

 Armenia

 On July 11, 2011, the Grand Chamber issued a ruling for Bayatyan v.
 Armenia; Armenia was found to violate ECHR Article 9 (right to freedom of religion or belief) in the conviction of Mr. Vahan Bayatyan, a Jehovah's Witness and Armenian national, for draft evasion.

 Canada

 The Supreme Court of Canada has made several important decisions concerning Jehovah's Witnesses.
 These include laws that affected the activities of Jehovah's Witnesses in the 1950s and more recent cases dealing with whether Witness parents had the right to decide what medical treatment was in the best interest of their children based on their faith.

 On November 15, 1955 (Chaput v Romain [1955] S.C.R.
 834), a Jehovah's Witness member successfully brought action against police officers for disrupting a religious meeting and seizing articles.
 The entry and the seizure were made without a warrant.
 No charge was laid against any of the participants including the appellant and the items seized were not returned.